gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 You pass a text to it, and it puts breaks, intonation...

 I'm not even using the state-of-the-art models.
-I'm using Chirp 3, which is failry recent.
+I'm using Chirp 3, which is fairly recent.
 There are even better models.

 ### Embarrassment